Nettakrim/Spyglass-Astronomy/README.md

 gets information about the minecraft world's orbit
 - Current In-game Time
-- Current Moonphase
+- Current Moon-phase
 - Orbital Period
-- Current position in orbit (% of the way through the planets year)
+- Current position in orbit (% of the way through the planet's year)
 - Eccentricity
 - Inclination